 For each system or service in scope a set of flags have been defined based on the primary risks to the business that could arise through the compromise of these systems or services.
-These flags are summarized in a table in 4.1 Flag summary.
+These flags are summarized in a table in Error!
+Reference source not found.
+Error!
+Reference source not found.